KoolRick/minishell/README.md

 So no worries for any installation :wink:

-_In case you want modify or add functionalities, you will need a text editor, built-in in most UNIX system._
+_In case you want modify or add functionalities, you will need a text editor, built-in in most UNIX system, and modify the main.c file._

 ## Running